push-based/observable-hq--audit/README.md

 1. Open the `Performance` tab
 2. In the bottom section, select the `Quick source` tab (and close all other tabs)
-3. Start profiling with `Ctrl + E` or the ⏺ butto
+3. Start profiling with `Ctrl + E` or the ⏺ button
 4. Click on the  ▶  butto to execute the script
+5. Start profiling with `Ctrl + E` or the ⏹ button

+> **Tip: **
-5. The `console` tab pop`s in which is annoying because we have to click on the `Quick source` tab again
+> The `console` tab pop`s in after every script execution.
+> This is annoying because we have to click on the `Quick source` tab again.
-6. Start profiling with `Ctrl + E` or the ⏹ butto
+> To lessen the pain and live-hack it we can shrink the output area to the minimum.
+> By doing this we can have a short distance between the tabs and the execute button.

 ### Page Refresh